 Where do we meet?

 We will meet you in Kranjska Gora or pick you up at the airport.
-Transfers from Ljubljana airport is included in the price.
-Transfers from airports Maribor, Zagreb, Trieste, Venice, Klagenfurt and Graz are possible but subject to prior arrangement and surcharge.
-For information about transfers please phone +386 68 147 467 or send an email to: email@example.com
+Transfer from Ljubljana airport is included in the price.
+Transfers from Maribor, Zagreb, Trieste, Venice, Klagenfurt and Graz are possible but subject of surcharge.
+For information about the transfers please phone +386 68 147 467 or send us an email to: email@example.com

 How is it with cash and expenses?

 The official currency in Slovenia is the Euro – €.
 Additional costs you may encounter during your stay: lunch (cca.
 10€/day), souvenirs, drinks in bars, massage treatments in hotels, etc. Most places allow payments by credit card, but we recommend you visit an ATM machine and pay in cash.
 Tipping is welcome (if you are satisfied with the service), not mandatory.
 The usual tip is up to 10% of the bill.

 In all multi-day trips breakfast & dinner is included in the price.
 Lunch is the only meal that needs to be paid separately (around 10€ per day).
 Breakfast and dinner are part of the half-board lodging option at each hotel.
 Each day includes a lunch stop at a specially selected local restaurant, serving local home made food, friendly atmosphere and range of foods characteristic for the area.
 Other lunch option is buying food in the grocery store.
 We kindly ask our guests to report any special nutritional requirements in advance (vegetarians, gluten free …) so we can notify the hotels and restaurants accordingly.

 Cost and cancellation?

 A 20% deposit is required upon application, the remaining 80% at least 2 weeks before departure.

 - Cancelling up to 30 days prior to departure incurs a charge of 20% of the total booking value.